buihuukhoi/network-programming/README.md

 # Network Programming

-## An C++ implementation for `Web server` and `Multi-Client-Chat server` on the Windows environment.
+## C++ implementation for `Web server` and `Multi-Client-Chat server` on the Windows environment.

 * A simple web server listens for TCP connections, parses HTTP requests, and responds to clients.
-* A multi-client-chat server listens for TCP connections, receives messages from a client, and broadcasts to others..
+* A multi-client-chat server listens for TCP connections, receives messages from a client, and broadcasts to others.

 ## Requirements